Hortus deliciarum: History and content

 It was an illuminated encyclopedia, begun in 1167 as a pedagogical tool for young novices at the convent.
 It is the first encyclopedia that was evidently written by a woman.
 It was finished in 1185, and was one of the most celebrated illuminated manuscripts of the period.
 The majority of the work is in Latin, with glosses in German.

 Most of the manuscript was not original, but a compendium of 12th-century knowledge.
 The manuscript contained poems, illustrations, and music, and drew from texts by classical and Arab writers.
 Interspersed with writings from other sources were poems by Herrad, addressed to the nuns, almost all of which were set to music.
-The most famous portion of the manuscript are its 336 illustrations, which symbolised various themes, including theological, philosophical, and literary.
+The most famous portion of the manuscript is its 336 illustrations, which depicted theological, philosophical, and literary themes amongst others.
 These works are well regarded.

-In 1870, the manuscript was burnt and destroyed when the library housing it in Strasbourg was bombed during the German Siege of Strasbourg.
+In 1870, the manuscript was burnt and destroyed when the library at Temple Neuf in Strasbourg was bombarded during the German Siege of Strasbourg.
 It is possible to reconstruct parts of the manuscript because portions of it had been copied in various sources; Christian Maurice Engelhardt copied the miniatures in 1818, and the text was copied and published by Straub and Keller between 1879 and 1899.